borisrine/Final-thesis-code-613746br/README.md

 dmliv_results_linear_strong_pi_2.0490_n10000.csv
 ```

-- These contain both replication-level results and a prepended row with summary statistics (mean, median bias).
+- These contain both replication-level results and a prepended row with summary statistics.
+However, the code only delivers mean bias and MSE, not median bias or RMSE.
+The latter two should be computed by hand, e.g. in python or excel.

 ---